patrickr81/docassemble/_docs/installation.md

 tested on Mac or Windows, but all the dependencies are likely to be available for native installation on those platforms.
 (E.g., see [MacTex] for LaTeX on Mac, and [MiKTeX] for LaTeX on Windows.)
-However, it would probably take a lot of time to figure this out, any why bother, when you can install **docassemble** on a Mac or PC using [Docker]?.
+However, it would probably take a lot of time to figure this out, and why bother, when you can install **docassemble** on a Mac or PC using [Docker]?.